aantipov/alexeime/blog/a-year-as-staff-frontend-engineer/index.md

 ---
 title: "A year as Staff Frontend Engineer"
-date: 2023-02-17
+date: 2023-02-19
 summary: What does it mean to be a Staff Frontend Engineer?
 My thoughts after a year of working as a Staff Frontend Engineer.
 What I liked and didn't like.
-The lessons.
+The lessons I learned.
 head:
   - - meta
     - name: description